splunk/security_content/docs/_pages/detections.md

 ---
-title: "Posts by Category"
+title: "Detections"
 layout: categories
+author_profile: false
 permalink: /detections/
-author_profile: true
+sidebar:
+  nav: "detections"
 ---

+this is a set of detections